|||

 Finance

-3.17 Subject to funding, the Committee may commission advisory services, surveys or any other activity in support of the objects set forth in clause 1 above.
+3.20 Subject to funding, the Committee may commission advisory services, surveys or any other activity in support of the objects set forth in section 1 above.

 Declaration of interests

-3.18 Any participant in any meeting of the HNF, including committees, subcommittees and working parties, will disclose to the meeting any financial interest he/she has in any topic under discussion, and will not discuss or vote on such topic except with the express approval of the meeting.
+3.21 Any participant in any meeting of the HNF, including committees, subcommittees and working parties, will disclose to the meeting any personal interest, whether financial or otherwise, that the participant has in any topic under discussion, and will not discuss or vote on such topic except with the express approval of the meeting.

 4. Neighbourhood Development Plan